skafos-ai/documentation/sections/push_notifications.md

 # Push Notifications

-- Push an asset to iOS devices through Apple's Prod or Dev Push Notification Service.
+- Send a silent notification to devices to have them download the latest asset in the background
-- Updates can happen in the background and will load the delivered asset to your app the next time you open it.
+- Updates can happen behind the scenes and will load the delivered asset to your app the next time you open it.
 - Expedite large scale roll out of a particular asset that you'd like your user base to have, over-the-air, without requiring you re-submit the app to the App Store.

 ### Skafos App Setup